 The DMU Campus offers parking on campus for all Faculty, Students, and Staff.
-Parking is available, free-of-charge, to those who have DMU parking decals on their vehicles.
+Parking is available, free-of-charge, to those who have DMU parking tags on their vehicles.
 Parking passes provide authorization to park in the campus parking lot during normal business hours of the University.
 Parking Permits are provided upon completion of the Parking Pass Request form.
-Parking pass decals must be placed on the front windshield of their vehicle.
+Parking pass tags must be hung from the rear view mirror of their vehicle.